DMcAdams/Event-Sim/readme.md

       config *myConfig

-    Description: Takes myConfig and outputs the values it holds to the console and writes it to a log text file.
+    Description: Takes myConfig and outputs the values it holds to the console and appends it to a log text file.

 FILE: ./headers/component.h